zsteve/SingleCellOpenProblems/website/content/jamboree/information.md

 The Open Problems for Single-Cell Analysis project is a community effort to standardize benchmarking for single-cell analysis.
 We aim to hold a remote Jamboree in the Spring of 2021 to bring together and expand the Open Problems Community as we build a resource to drive innovation in single-cell analytics.
 To learn more about the project, [click here.](/)

+## Kickoff presentation

+Slides for the Kickoff presentation on March 29 are available on [Google Slides](https://docs.google.com/presentation/d/1byAtXoKHGIOs8md4wkePWsNiBXUV_YVCcToh8153B94/edit?usp=sharing).
+A recording of the talk will be made available here after the session.

 ## Schedule

 We have groups joining the jamboree from the Americas and from Europe, so we'll have a schedule to accomodate multiple time zones.
 We request that everyone join for the introductory session on Day 1 (3/29/21), but starting on Day 2 (3/30/21) we'll have an earlier session for folks joining from Europe.